ankitvad/GetComics/README.md

 Uses Shell+w3m tool to sequentially dump HTML code to a file and then extract the desired URL of the image, sending it to a small Python script along with the current count so as to use Urllib+Python to download the file, give it the desired count and then save it in the directory.
 <br><br>
 Could be used with BeautifulSoup+Python but i wanted to give shell a chance.
-As of 15th Jan 2015, PHDComics webhost has banned 'libcurl/curl' 'wget' 'lynx' and other tools to work on their server.
+As of 15th Jan 2015, PHDComics webhost has banned 'libcurl/curl' 'wget' 'lynx' and other tools to work on their server, i think.
+I wasn't able to get it running.<br>
 Hence, <b>w3m</b> terminal browser was the only thing that didn't give a 403-error and hence could dump the soure in the desired text file.
 From there, it's just regular expression to parse the URL of the image.
 <br><b>Update:(15th Jan 2015)</b><br>
 Thanks to a fast script,<br>